-GCG’s Q4 2020 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q4 2021 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- The Packaged Foods and Meats category led activity, accounting for 33.6% of total F&B transaction volume.
-Restaurant companies proved to be attractive targets as well, comprising over 27% of transaction volume.
+- The Packaged Foods and Meats category led activity, accounting for 34.8% of total F&B transaction volume.
+Restaurant companies proved to be attractive targets as well, comprising 28.5% of transaction volume.

-- Based on a representative set of publicly traded companies across the F&B industry, public companies in F&B traded at an average multiple of 16.3x EBITDA and 3.0x revenue.
-Among the sectors disclosed on the previous page, the strongest trading multiples were observed in the Beverage and Restaurant sectors.
-The overall industry experienced an increase in EBITDA and revenue multiples of 9.3% and 7.1%, respectively, in Q4 2020 due to the continued growth following Q1’s decline caused by the onset of COVID-19.
+- Based on a representative set of publicly traded companies across the F&B industry, public companies in F&B traded at an average multiple of 16.7x EBITDA and 2.9x Revenue.
+The strongest trading multiples were observed in the Beverage and Restaurant sectors

 Click here for the full update.